The Floyd Rose-Fernandes Connection

 October 1982: Eddie Van Halen commits to signing with Kramer during the ongoing Van Halen "Hide Your Sheep" tour.

-End of 1982: Eddie Van Halen tests the final Floyd Rose design with angled tail during the last few months of the tour, a design he has made two key contributions to but eventually gets no credit for.
+End of 1982: Eddie Van Halen tests the final Floyd Rose design with angled tail during the last few months of the tour.

 1983 - 1985: Floyd Rose partners with Kramer, Kramer pushes Fernandes out

-Early 1983: The final double-locking tremolo with fine tuners is production-ready.
+Early 1983: The final double-locking tremolo with fine tuners and angled tail is production-ready.
 Rose and Kramer agree that Floyd Rose tremolos are to be exclusively fitted to Kramer guitars.

 March 1983: The Fernandes 1983 catalog is published in Japan featuring the Japanese-made FRT-4 on the FST-155 and FST-135 superstrats, pitched as the premier "new" Floyd Rose system.
 Magazine ads follow.
 Little do they know that it is already obsolete.

-March 1983: While Schaller is preparing for production of the final Floyd Rose design, Kramer gets local company Hansen Metalworks to do an interim run of 800 units for Kramer's new 1983 U.S. guitar lineup.
+March 1983: Schaller is given the green light to mass produce the final Floyd Rose design with angled-tail and fine tuners.
+While Schaller is preparing for production, Kramer gets local company Hansen Metalworks to do an interim run of 800 units for Kramer's new 1983 U.S. guitar lineup.

-July 1983: The Japanese-made angled-tail prototype developed at the end of 1982 between Rose, Kramer, and Fernandes is advertised in the July edition of Young Guitar magazine as the "ESP Magician" and is used on ESP Custom guitars as well as sold to the public as a boxed kit.
-(ESP had access to it because they are the Japanese OEM that is supplying Kramer with necks, bodies, and whole guitars.)
+July 1983: A Japanese-made angled-tail, fine-tuner tremolo unit is advertised in the July edition of Young Guitar magazine as the "ESP Magician" and is used on ESP Custom guitars as well as sold to the public as a boxed kit.
+It has bent-steel construction, metric screws, a swept-back tail, and oval arches between where the forks meet the top of the tail, different from the German version.
+(ESP had access to the final design because they are the OEM that is supplying Kramer with necks, bodies, and whole guitars.)

-August 1983: The "ESP Magician" (final design prototype) is advertised in ESP's August 1983 Export Catalog as a boxed kit or factory option for ESP Custom Shop models.
+August 1983: The "ESP Magician" is again advertised in ESP's August 1983 Export Catalog as a boxed kit or factory option for ESP Custom Shop models.

-~September 1983: Six months after the deal is struck between Kramer and Schaller, Schaller begins manufacturing Floyd Rose tremolos for Kramer.
-While the same design as the Japanese prototype, there are cosmetic and manufacturing differences.
+~September 1983: Six months after the deal is struck between Kramer and Schaller, Schaller begins full-scale manufacturing of Floyd Rose tremolos for Kramer.

-End of 1983: Fernandes finds out about the Schaller double-locking tremolo with angled tail and fine tuners.
-According to a former Fernandes employee: 「シュラーが先に動いていることを知ったのは後のことだった。完全に準備不足だった。」 Translated: "We only learned later that Schaller had already started production.
-We were completely unprepared.”
+End of 1983: Fernandes learns of the Schaller double-locking tremolo with angled tail and fine tuners.
+Fernandes is caught off guard.

 1984: Fernandes goes a whole catalog year without a counterpart to the Schaller FRT-5.